This Issue is Sponsored by

 JANE: So online you can, you can go on to Facebook I don’t have a website address deliberately because I don’t have the time to sort of manage that.
 So you can go online to Jane Johnson Videos or Jane Johnson Books and you see as I’m on my Facebook pages you can contact me by e-mail, email@example.com if you just want to ask him questions or anything really and I, and I usually respond really pretty quickly within a couple of days.

 KRZYS: So thank you, thank you very much for joining me here at Busy Hive Podcast.
-And if you our listeners are interested in learning bit more about Jane books, you can go to busyhive.co.uk/podcasts and we will have all the information in our show notes.
+And if you our listeners are interested in learning bit more about Jane books, you can go to busyhive.co.uk/community/podcasts and we will have all the information in our show notes.
 So Jane it’s a pleasure to have you on the show today and hopefully we will chat a very, very soon and I can just finish with one, anything is possible.
 Bye for now!

 JANE: Thank you Krzys.
 Bye, bye!